nelsonfigueroa/nelson.cloud/content/posts/2021-02-28-cleaning-up-after-deleted-apps-on-macos.md

 -name \*lastpass\* 2>&1 | grep -v -E 'Operation not permitted|Permission denied|Not a directory'
 ```

 The command may take some time to complete depending on your machine specs and amount of files you have.
-It took around ~10 minutes for me on an 2019 Macbook Pro with an i7 Intel CPU.
+It took around ~10 minutes for me on a 2019 MacBook Pro with an i7 Intel CPU.

 Here's the output I got from the command above.
 I can now go through each of these files and folders and decide if I want to delete them manually: